IgniteUI/igniteui-react-wrappers/README.md

 npm install igniteui-react
 ```

-# Building
+# Build

-Build will bundle all files available in `src/*` producing `dist/npm/igniteui-react.js`
-and then minify it producing `dist/npm/igniteui-react.min.js`
+The build will bundle all files available in `src/*` producing `dist/npm/igniteui-react.js` and then minify it producing `dist/npm/igniteui-react.min.js`.
+Either can be used for obtaining the Ignite UI React components, however, the minified file is preferable for production due to its reduced size.
+You need [Node.js](http://nodejs.org/) installed on your machine.

 To build the project use the following steps: